valeriocardoso/valeriocardoso/README.md

 ### Hello, my name is Valério Cardoso :man_technologist:

-I am a Staff AI Engineer at Hvar Consulting, where I have been working with LLMOps and AgentOps technologies.
+I am a Staff Machine Learning Engineer at SecurityScoreCard, where I have been working with LLMOps and AgentOps technologies.
 My passion for cloud computing and AI began over 10 years ago, and I've since designed and implemented multiple cloud-native AI architectures for various industries.

 ## 🔗 Connect with me
 <a href="https://www.linkedin.com/in/valeriocardoso" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>